 Sergio Rey from Arizona State University.

-Daniel Griffith from the University of Texas at Dallas
+Daniel Griffith from the University of Texas at Dallas.

 Alan Murray from Arizona State University.